How to Apply

-All new undergraduate students whether first-time freshmen or transfer, must audition for acceptance into any music major.
+All new undergraduate students whether first-year or transfer, must audition for acceptance into any music major.
 This process is in addition to the admission application procedure of the university.

 Graduate performance auditions are required for performance programs and the Artist Diploma program.
 Graduate degrees in scholarly/academic fields require submission of written materials.